chrischang314/coms4156/README.md

 2. Configure your database settings in the application.
 3. Build and run the application.
 4. Access the APIs using the provided endpoints.

+## Testing
+The link to the Postman Collection with some start API's can be found [here](https://app.getpostman.com/join-team?invite_code=409679a1dec844deadebd4a22f3c5acd&target_code=a92949bc4a1ae5d66291956ecbb26cf5)